 What to know about the pre-paid funeral market

 The pre-paid funeral plan market is a competitive field and is mostly unregulated by the Financial Conduct Authority (FCA).
 The market is dominated by 2 industry leaders, The Co-operative Group and Dignity Caring Funeral Services (Dignity Plc).
-Both of these companies have hundreds of branches across the UK, totaling 1175 branches in total.
+Both of these companies have hundreds of branches across the UK, totalling 1175 branches in total.
 With only 4000 funeral directors across the UK currently offering Funeral services, over a quarter of these funeral directors are providing services for the Co-op and Dignity.
 According to UK Funerals online these 2 companies combined are involved in 25% of all funerals in the UK.

 What are your options?

-With so many companies providing pre-paid funeral plans, each with several plan options, Final Duties have investigated some of the biggest Pre-paid Funeral plan providers in the UK to show what each provider is offering and which service is the best value for money?
+With so many companies providing pre-paid funeral plans, each with several plan options, Final Duties have investigated some of the biggest Pre-paid Funeral plan providers in the UK to show what each provider is offering, and which service is the best value for money?